Breakfast at Tiffany's (novella): Setting

-The novella is set in 1940s New York, specifically the Upper East Side, in a brownstone apartment.
-An area that experienced many changes following the Civil War, it went through its most major shift at the turn of the century.
-Broadly speaking, brownstones (the type of building that Holly lives in) were rebranded as more "stylish" places to live, rather than being thought of as decrepit and outdated buildings.
-By the 1940s, it had become a fairly affluent area.
-The novella's setting plays a great role in the plot; various wealthy characters from the Upper East Side come in and out of Holly Golightly's life.
+The novella is set in 1940s New York, specifically the Upper East Side, in Holly's brownstone apartment.
+By that time, brownstones had become stylish, and were no longer considered decrepit and outdated.
+In fact, the Upper East Side had become a fairly affluent area.
+The novella's setting plays an important role in the plot; various wealthy characters from the area come in and out of Holly Golightly's life.

-Though the novella does not take place in the American South, there are mentions of it later in the novella: The reader follows Golightly's life in Manhattan for the entirety of the novella, but she was actually born in Texas, a place that she was desperate to escape.
+Though the novella does not take place in the American South, there are mentions of it later in the novella: the reader follows Golightly's life in Manhattan for the entirety of the novella, but she was actually born in Texas, a place that she was desperate to escape.

 Plot

 In autumn 1943, the unnamed narrator befriends Holly Golightly.
 The two are tenants in a brownstone apartment in Manhattan's Upper East Side.
 Holly (age 18–19) is a country girl turned New York café society girl.
 As such, she has no job and lives by socializing with wealthy men, who take her to clubs and restaurants, and give her money and expensive presents; she hopes to marry one of them.
 According to Capote, Golightly is not a prostitute, but an "American geisha".

 As the novella opens, the reader is introduced to an unnamed narrator who reflects on his friendship with Holly Golightly.
 Another old friend, Joe Bell, reaches out to the narrator because he believes a wood carving that he has come across depicts Golightly.
 The reader can assume many years have passed, as the carving is said to be from 1956.

 The narrator recalls the specific night he meets Holly.
 She climbs through his window in order to escape the man that came home with her that night.
 She mentions the resemblance the narrator has to her brother, Fred, and asks if she can call him that.
-As they continue to talk, Holly realizes it is Thursday, and explains to the narrator that she visits a prisoner, Sally Tomato, every Thursday in exchange for $100.
+As they continue to talk, Holly realizes it is Thursday, and explains to the narrator that she visits a prisoner, Sally Tomato, every Thursday in exchange for $100, and passes on a message from him each time.

 We are introduced to a slew of characters that are constantly coming in and out of Holly's apartment.
 During this scene, she strikes up a conversation with our narrator about how Tiffany's is the only place that calms her when she's feeling anxious or overwhelmed.
 The title is attributed to this scene.